-- fresh mint, torn to little pieces
+- Fresh mint, torn to little pieces

-- parsley, torn to little pieces
+- Fresh parsley, torn to little pieces

 - 2 tablespoons of black sesame seeds

-- about 2 tablespoons extra virgin olive oil
+- About 2 tablespoons extra virgin olive oil

 - 1 tablespoon lemon juice

-- Toast sesame seeds in a saucepan.
+- Over low heat, toast the sesame seeds in another saucepan.